 One of the most commonly reported surgical complications associated with ALPPS in the early days was bile leakage.
 According to the registry, bile leak occurred in 17% of ALPPS procedures[3].
-The most common site of leakage occurred at the transection surface from the deportalized liver, due to ischaemia of segment 4 when the portal vein was ligated and the parenchymal split was between the left medial and lateral section parenchymal partition.
+The most common site of leakage occurred at the transection surface from the deportalized liver due to ischemia of segment IV when the portal vein was ligated, and the parenchymal split was between the left medial and lateral section parenchymal partition.
 The risk is particularly high for ALPPS performed for right trisectionectomy[35].
-This was in particular an important issue in right trisectionectomy when the segment 4 was instantly deprived of both portal and arterial perfusion that in turn resulted in necrosis followed by bile leakage and sepsis.
+This was in particular an important issue in right trisectionectomy when the segment IV was instantly deprived of both portal and arterial perfusion that in turn resulted in necrosis followed by bile leakage and sepsis.

 Cholangiocarcinoma is another risk factor for bile leak[36].
-Hilar dissection is technically difficult due to tumour infiltration.
-Portal lymphadenectomy further deprive the transection plane of blood supply[37].
+Hilar dissection is technically difficult due to tumor infiltration.
+Portal lymphadenectomy further deprived the transection plane of blood supply[37].
 ALPPS associated morbidities were closely related to procedural complexity.
-Indeed from the registry independent risk factors for severe complications (Clavien-Dindo IIIb or above) were prolonged stage I operating time (more than 300 min) (OR = 4.42, P = 0.004), blood transfusion (OR = 5.26, P = 0.001) and non-colorectal liver metastasis (OR = 2.73, P = 0.049)[3].
-ALPPS for hilar cholangiocarcinoma was not only associated with more bile leak, but also more PHLF and operative mortality[36,38].
+Indeed from the registry independent risk factors for severe complications (Clavien-Dindo IIIb or above) were prolonged stage I operating time (more than 300 min) (OR = 4.42, P = 0.004), blood transfusion (OR = 5.26, P = 0.001) and non-CRLM (OR = 2.73, P = 0.049)[3].
+ALPPS for hilar cholangiocarcinoma was not only associated with more bile leak but also more PHLF and operative mortality[36,38].

 STRATEGIES TO IMPROVE OUTCOMES

-Many innovative surgeries faced unfavourable outcomes when they were first introduced.
+Many innovative surgeries faced unfavorable outcomes when they were first introduced.
 With accumulation of experience, improved outcomes were achieved with more cautious patient selection and more sophisticated technical refinements.
 A well-established international registry allowed information regarding ALPPS to be systematically collected[3].
 With better understanding and insights into the procedure hepatobiliary surgeons could better select the suitable candidates and further refine their techniques to achieve more desirable outcomes.

 Patient selection

 Patient factor: Elderly patients are poor candidates for ALPPS.
 From the international registry, patients older than 60 years of age had more severe complications (Clavien-Dindo IIIb or above) (OR = 3.76, P = 0.007)[3] and higher mortality (OR = 14.3, P = 0.001)[23].
-Moreover, inferior OS were consistently observed for elderly patients with colorectal liver metastasis (CRLM)[3] and hepatocellular carcinoma (HCC)[39].
+Moreover, inferior OS were consistently observed for elderly patients with CRLM[3] and hepatocellular carcinoma (HCC)[39].
 ALPPS is a physiologically challenging operation.
 Although a chronological cut-off may be impractical, it is rational to avoid ALPPS in patients with advanced physiological age.
 They have limited reserve to survive major complications, which are not uncommonly encountered.
 In these patients, TSH can be considered alternatively.

-Future liver remnant volume: For major hepatectomy, an FLR to estimated standard liver volume (ESLV) ratio of 25% is mandatory to ensure adequate postoperative liver function in patients with normal liver[40-42].
-The requirement is 30% in patients with underlying liver disease e.g., cirrhosis, cholestasis etc[41].
+FLR volume: For major hepatectomy, an FLR to ESLV ratio of 25% is mandatory to ensure adequate postoperative liver function in patients with normal liver[40-42].
+The requirement is 30% in patients with underlying liver disease e.g., cirrhosis, cholestasis, etc[41].
 When FLR deems insufficient, TSH with PVE or PVL is an established strategy, which induces 10%-30% FLR hypertrophy over 4-6 wk[43].
 However, inadequate hypertrophy and disease progression prevent 10%-40% patients from proceeding stage II hepatectomy[4-6,11,44,45].